edenor104/Visualization/README.md

 Final Project: When Vision Lies - Navigating Virtual Environments with Unreliable Visual Information

-Here you can find all the code used to make the visualization in the project report.
+Here you can find all the code used to make the interactive visualization in the project report.
 You can also find the conference paper this work is based on.
-We recommend reaing it to better understand the paradigm and results.
+We recommend reading it to better understand the paradigm and results.

 All the interactive visualizations could be found in the following link: https://visualization-1.onrender.com/